 Slowly, almost reverently, we passed beneath the arch.
 Kit stopped short.

 Sand erupted from the floor and a heavy rope net closed around us.
 I lost my footing and toppled over.
 A cry sounded out and unseen arms hoisted us up about six feet off the ground.
 Laughter and shouts of triumph echoed in the cavern.

-The man who emerged from the shadows at one side of the shelf wasn't very tall but was very strongly built.
+The man who emerged from the shadows at one side of the arch wasn't very tall but was very strongly built.
 He had a short but full beard, and had either a deep tan or naturally brown skin.
 There was a set to his eyes that reminded me of Kit, and of the traders from the Silk Islands I'd seen at Great Market, and he walked with a curious rolling gait.

 "Not so clever after all.
 All right lads, strip 'em!"

 Half a dozen men swarmed toward us and thrust their hands through the coarse mesh.
 My bow was pulled off my back, and I felt a tugging at my side as my sword and knife were taken.
 When they stepped away, I could see they had Kit's sword as well.
 Their leader drew a span's length of the blade out of the sheath, then slammed it back.